violet-eco/violet-eco.github.io/docs/specs/kernel/syscalls.md

   - [List of syscalls](#list-of-syscalls)

 ## Overview
-Syscalls are performed using CPU interruptions to notify the kernel.
+Syscalls are performed using CPU interruptions to notify Sakura.

 System calls always return two numbers: a 8-bit errcode and 8 bytes return value.
 If the errcode is not null, then an